-The Commissioner is entitled to deny diversion to any Police employee who is charged with an offence that could adversely affect the integrity of the Police.
-Unless exceptional circumstances exist, such a charge must be disposed of in open court to avoid damaging public confidence in Police.
+The Commissioner may deny diversion to any employee charged with any offence that could adversely affect the integrity of the Police.
+Unless exceptional circumstances exist to support the contrary, such a charge must be disposed of in open court to avoid the erosion of public confidence in the Police.